 Canopy Garage Doors

 From the word itself, canopy garage doors move in an upward tilting motion whenever the garage cycle happens.
 The solid piece of garage door is hinged upwards to make the garage entryway accessible.
 Canopy garage doors will undoubtedly look more dramatic during their cycle.
-After all, the entire garage door piece tilts upwards every time you operate the garage door opener.
+After all, the entire garage door unit tilts upwards every time you operate the garage door opener.

 There are variations to this system – some canopy garage doors stay in a canopy style as you move the car in or out of the garage.
 Other upgraded versions can retract overhead after tilting so that no part of the garage door extends past the doorway.